Why Hollywood's writers might be headed for a strike

 Cast members from "Grey's Anatomy," "Entourage" and a number of other series joined their shows' writers on past picket lines.

 A company like Netflix is well positioned to sustain during a strike.
-It not only has a library of acquired content, but it also has a healthy backlog of original TV Shows and films waiting to be released.
+It not only has a library of acquired content, but it also has a healthy backlog of original TV shows and films waiting to be released.

 Broadcast networks, on the other hand, do not and have a lot more to lose in terms of viewer loyalty, said Schneider, who is also host of KCRW's TV business podcast, The Spin-off.